-Note: These steps are not required on the DMF server or DMF parallel data mover nodes because these steps are done automatically when installing the dmf or dmf-mover packages.
+Note: For those nodes that are also DMF servers or DMF parallel data-mover nodes, DMAPI is automatically enabled when installing the dmf or dmf-mover packages.

 Access Control Lists and Linux

 All CXFS files have UNIX mode bits (read, write, and execute) and optionally an access control list (ACL).
 For more information about POSIX ACLs, see the chmod and setfacl man pages.